NOTE46/C-Project/README.md

   - `"X is smaller than Y"` if x < y
   - `"X is equal to Y"` if x == y
 ---
-# Project 02 - Simple Calculator in C
+# C Project 02 - Simple Calculator in C

 This is a **basic calculator program** written in C that can perform simple arithmetic operations: